Jumanjii/Feedly-ReadLater-Extractor/README.md

-# FeedlyExtractReadLater
+# FeedlyReadLaterLinkExtractor
-4 little lines to extract your "Read later" link list from feedly
+4 little lines to extract your "Read later" link list from feedly to your clipboard.

 For some reason, you may want to export your **Read later** list from Feedly.